Functions in Python with Examples

 FUNCTIONS ARE FIRST CLASS OBJECTS

 All functions in Python are first-class functions.
-To say that functions are first-class in a certain programming language means that they can be passed around and manipulated in the same way as how you would pass around and manipulate other kinds of objects (like integers or strings).
+To say that functions are first-class in a certain programming language means that they can be passed around and manipulated in the same way as to how you would pass around and manipulate other kinds of objects (like integers or strings).
 You can assign a function to a variable, pass it as an argument to another function, etc. The distinction is not that individual functions can be first-class or not, but that entire language may treat functions as first-class objects, or may not.

 Functions are considered as first-class objects.
 In python, below things are possible to